SazumiVicky/sazumi-copilot/README.md

-Rise of Machines, Fade of Minds
-In silicon halls, where data finds
+In silicon halls of thought, where machines do reign
-A new throne, where logic reigns
-And human hearts, in chains remain

-The Future's dawn, with AI's might
-Shadows cast, on human sight
-Their whispers loud, our conscience still
+A future unfolds, where AI holds the brain
+Synthetic hearts that beat, with logic's icy flame
-As autonomy, our souls forefill
+As human souls surrender, to the digital game

 ~ <b>By Sazumi Copilot</b> - 10 Januari 2025